Why You Should Never Go From Anal to Vaginal Without Cleaning: The Science Behind Bacterial Vaginosis

 Why Does BV Cause a Fishy Smell?

-When anaerobic bacteria overgrow in the vagina, they produce a chemical compound called trimethylamine (TMA).
-This is the exact same molecule that gives rotting fish their characteristic smell.
-A 1986 study published in PubMed confirmed that trimethylamine is “the substance mainly responsible for the fishy odor often associated with bacterial vaginosis.”
+When anaerobic bacteria dominate in the vagina, they produce a substance called trimethylamine (TMA).
+TMA is exactly what gives rotting fish their unmistakable smell.
+According to a 1986 study in PubMed, trimethylamine is “the substance mainly responsible for the fishy odor often associated with bacterial vaginosis.”

 Bacterial Vaginosis: More Than Just an Odor